haltakov/simple-photo-gallery/doc/GalleryConfiguration.md

 * `description` - a longer text shown under the title on the overview image.
 Example: `"We took a road trip with an RV..."`.
 * `background_photo` - the file name of the photo that should be used as background image.
 Example: `"usa-170.jpg"`.
 * `background_photo_offset` - the vertical offset of the overview image in percentage.
 Use this to shift the portion of the overview image that is shown to focus on the most important pars.
 Example: `30`.
+* `url` - URL of the website where your gallery will be hosted.
+This information is only needed to enable better display when you share a link to your gallery on social media like Twitter or Facebook.
+Example: `"https://www.haltakov.net/gallery_usa_multi/CUPcTB5AcbutK3vyLQ26"`.

 ## Photo Captions